Medical Laboratory Science

 - Perform quality control and assurance procedures, implementing and documenting corrective action as appropriate;

-- Critically evaluate new instrumentation and methods, and develop new procedures;
+- Critically evaluate new instrumentation and methods, and select appropriate procedures;